afhoffman/fteulator/README.md

 better memory management and smaller bundle size.
 This application should be ~7MB when compiled with Tauri compared to ~53MB when compiled with Electron.

+Tauri is still in beta right now, but is reasonably usable and maturing quickly.
+See their roadmap at [https://tauri.studio/en/](https://tauri.studio/en/)

 First-time compilation will download and compile many Rust dependencies (to `src-tauri/target/release`).
 Subsequent compilations will be much faster.
 To compile, run: